This article was updated Nov. 4, 2020 to reflect the new minimum loan size for MSNLF loans.

 There are three ways to access MSLP funds.
 All three have the same requirements for Eligible Borrowers and Eligible Lenders, share many of the same features, include the same maturity, interest rate, deferral of principal for two years, deferral of interest for one year, and the ability of the borrower to prepay without penalty.
 The differences include minimum and maximum loan amounts, how loan amounts are determined, whether or not you can use loan funds to pay off existing debt, and how they interact with a borrower’s current outstanding debt.

 New Loan Facility (MSNLF): These loans have 5-year terms ranging in size from $250,000 to $35 million.
+(Note the Federal Reserve recently lowered the minimum loan amount to $100,000 and eased restrictions for borrowers who have Paycheck Protection Program loans.)
 The maximum loan size cannot, when added to the borrowers existing and outstanding available debt, exceed four times the borrowers adjusted 2019 earnings before interest, taxes, depreciation, and amortization (EBITDA).
 The loans must not be, contractually subordinated in terms of priority to any of the borrower’s other loans or debt.

 Priority Loan Facility (MSPLF): These loans have 5-year terms ranging in size from $250,000 to $50 million.
 The maximum size of an MSPLF loan cannot, when added to the borrower’s existing outstanding and undrawn available debt, exceed six times the adjusted EBITDA.
 At the time of origination and at all times thereafter, the Eligible Loan must be senior to or pari passu (on equal footing) with, in terms of priority and security, the borrower’s other debt instruments, other than mortgage debt.
 Eligible Borrowers may, at the time of the origination of the loan, refinance existing debt owned by the borrower to a lender that is not the Eligible Lender.
 In other words, if you have loans with other lenders you can use this loan to refinance those loans.